adaltas/node-nikita/src/chmod.coffee.md

 ## Options

+*   `destination`
-*   `destination`   Where the file or directory is copied.
+    Where the file or directory is copied.
+*   `mode`
-*   `mode`          Permissions of the file or the parent directory.
+    Permissions of the file or the parent directory.
+*   `log`
+    Function called with a log related messages.
+*   `ssh` (object|ssh2)
-*   `ssh`           Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
+    Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
-*   `log`           Function called with a log related messages.

-`callback`          Received parameters are:
+## Callback parameters

+*   `err`
-*   `err`           Error object if any.
+    Error object if any.
+*   `modified`
-*   `modified`      Number of files with modified permissions.
+    Number of permissions with modifications.

 # Example